handmadecode/quill/README.md

 Quill jar file.

-## Ivy Module Plugin
+## Ivy Import Plugin

-The Ivy Module plugin imports dependency and/or configuration definitions from an Apache Ivy module file.
-It does **not** convert the Ivy module file into a Gradle file; the plugin reads the module file and dynamically adds the configurations and dependencies to the Gradle project.
+The Ivy Import plugin imports dependency and/or configuration definitions from an Apache Ivy module file.
+The dependencies and configurations can either by dynamically added to the Gradle project for the current execution only, or be written to file for later inclusion.

 ### Usage

     apply plugin: 'org.myire.quill.ivy'

-The plugin also requires Ivy to be on the build script's classpath.
-One way of accomplishing this is to add Ivy to the `buildscript` dependencies:

-    buildscript {
-      ...
-      dependencies {
-        classpath 'org.myire:quill:0.9'
-        classpath 'org.apache.ivy:ivy:2.4.0'
-      ...

 ### Project extension

-The plugin adds an extension with the name `ivyModule` to the Gradle project.
-The Ivy module file to import from is specified as a property in the extension:
+The plugin adds an extension with the name `ivyImport` to the Gradle project.
+This extension allows configuring the Ivy module import through a number of properties:

-    ivyModule.from = '/path/to/ivy.xml'

-The path to the module file is resolved relative to the project directory.
-The default value of this path is 'ivy.xml', which resolves to a file called 'ivy.xml' in the Gradle project directory.
+#### Ivy settings file

-An Ivy settings file can also be specified in the `ivyModule` extension:
+The Ivy settings file to use is specified in the `settingsFile` property:

-    ivyModule {
-      from = '/path/to/ivy.xml'
-      settings = '/path/to/ivy.settings'
+    ivyImport.settingsFile = '/path/to/ivy-settings.xml'
-    }

-The path to the settings file is also resolved relative to the project directory.
+The path to the settings file is resolved relative to the project directory.
 If no settings file is specified, the default Ivy settings will be used.
 If a settings file is specified but does not exist or is inaccessible in some other way, the plugin will fall back to the default Ivy settings.

+#### Ivy version

+The extension also allows the version of Ivy used for the import to be specified in the property `ivyVersion`.
+By default version 2.4.0 is used.

+Example:

+    ivyImport.ivyVersion = '2.5.0-rc1'

+#### Ivy class path

+If more fine-grained control over the Ivy classes used is needed than just specifying the Ivy version, the extension property `ivyClassPath` can be set to a `FileCollection` containing the desired Ivy classes.

+Example:

+    ivyImport.ivyClassPath = files('/path/to/customIvy.jar')

-### Loading configurations and dependencies
+### Dynamically importing configurations and dependencies

-The properties in the `ivyModule` extension only specify the Ivy module file and Ivy settings file to use.
-No configurations or dependencies will be added to the project unless explicitly specified.

-Configurations are loaded and added through the dynamic method `fromIvyModule` that the plugin adds to the Gradle project's `ConfigurationContainer`.
+Configurations and dependencies can be imported and dynamically added to the Gradle project through the dynamic methods `fromIvyFile` that the plugin adds to the Gradle project's `ConfigurationContainer` and `DependencyHandler`.
+These methods take the Ivy module file to import from as the only argument.
+The path to the Ivy module file is resolved relative to the project directory.
+If no file is passed as argument to `fromIvyFile`, a file called `ivy.xml` in the project directory will be used.

 Specifying

-    configurations.fromIvyModule()
+    configurations.fromIvyFile('/path/to/ivy.xml')

-in the build script will dynamically add the configurations defined in the Ivy module file to the project.
+in the build script will dynamically add the configurations defined in the specified Ivy module file to the project.

-Similarly, the plugin adds a dynamic method called `fromIvyModule` to the Gradle project's `DependencyHandler`.

 Specifying

-    dependencies.fromIvyModule()
+    dependencies.fromIvyFile()

-in the build script will dynamically add the dependencies defined in the Ivy module file to the project.
+in the build script will dynamically add the dependencies defined in the file `ivy.xml` in the project directory to the Gradle project.

+If a configuration or dependency imported from the Ivy module file already is defined in the Gradle build script, it will not be overwritten.

 Only dependencies with a configuration that exists in the Gradle project will be added, all others will be ignored.
-This means that if only the dependencies are imported from an Ivy module file and some of the dependencies in that file have configurations that are not defined elsewhere, implicitly or explicitly, those dependencies will **not** be added to the project.
+This means that if only dependencies are imported from an Ivy module file, and some of the dependencies in that file specify a configuration that is not defined elsewhere, those dependencies will **not** be added to the project.

-Note that the loading of configurations and dependencies from an Ivy module file is additive.
-Any configurations or dependencies defined in the Gradle build script will not be overwritten.
-It is thus possible to mix configurations and dependencies from an Ivy module file with explicitly defined
+Note that importing configurations and dependencies from an Ivy module file is additive.
+It is thus possible to mix configurations and dependencies from an Ivy module file with explicitly defined ones, and to import from multiple Ivy files:
-ones:

     configurations {
       myExplicitConfiguration
-      fromIvyModule()
+      fromIvyFile()
     }

-and

     dependencies {
-        fromIvyModule()
+        fromIvyFile('/another/ivy.xml')
         testCompile "org.mockito:mockito-core:1.10.19"
     }

+### Dynamically setting the group and version

+An Ivy module file's `organisation` and `revision` can be imported and applied to the Gradle project through the dynamic methods `setGroupFromIvyFile` and `setVersionFromIvyFile` that the plugin adds to the Gradle project.
+These methods take the Ivy file to import from as their only argument.
+The path to the Ivy file is resolved relative to the project directory.

+Specifying

+    setGroupFromIvyFile('/path/to/ivy.xml')

+will set the project's `group` property to the value of the `organisation` attribute in the Ivy file's `info` element.

+Similarly, the dynamic method `setVersionFromIvyFile` will set the  project's `version` property to the value of the `revision` attribute in the Ivy file's `info` element.

+If no file is specified, the default value 'ivy.xml' is assumed.
+Thus, specifying

+    setGroupFromIvyFile()

+will set the project's `group` property to the value of the `organisation` element in a file called 'ivy.xml' in the Gradle project directory.

+### Converting configurations and dependencies

+Configurations and dependencies can be read from an Ivy module file and written to a Gradle file with the `convertIvyModule` task.
+This task imports and converts Ivy configurations and dependencies in the same way as the dynamic methods `fromIvyFile` described above, but instead of adding the configurations and dependencies to the Gradle project the task writes them to a file.
+This file can then be applied to the Gradle build script in future executions.

+The `convertIvyModule` task's behaviour can be configured through the following properties:

+* `ivyFile` - the path to the Ivy module file to import from.
+The path is resolved relative to the project directory.
+Default is 'ivy.xml', i.e. a file called 'ivy.xml' in the Gradle project directory.

+* `destination` - the path to the file to write the converted configurations and dependencies to.
+The path is resolved relative to the project directory.
+Default is a file called 'dependencies.gradle' in the same directory as the Ivy file.

+* `overwrite` - a boolean specifying whether or not to replace the destination file if it exists.
+If this property is `false` and the file specified in the `destination` property exists, the task will do nothing.
+Default is `true`.

+* `convertConfigurations` - a boolean specifying whether or not to import and convert configurations from the Ivy file.
+Default is `true`.

+* `convertDependencies` - a boolean specifying whether or not to import and convert dependencies from the Ivy file.
+Default is `true`.

+The task will use the Ivy settings file specified in the `ivyImport` project extension, or the default Ivy settings if no explicit settings file has been specified.

 ## Maven Import Plugin